moad0x/DS4WP/README.md

 Some useful WordPress plugins are already included in this release but will need to be activated manually if you want them.

-If you are willing to run multiple websites (and so multiple stacks) on a single host you will need to comment the Traefik service from the docker-compose file and implement a Traefik out-of-the-box in order to prevent reserved ports **(repo will be provided later)**.
+If you are willing to run multiple websites (and so multiple stacks) on a single host you will need to comment the Traefik service from the docker-compose file and implement a Traefik out-of-the-box in order to prevent reserved ports **[see here to get details](https://github.com/GGI1982/Traefik-DS4WP)**.

 ## Environment variables